Trichotillomania Symptoms & Treatment

 Trichotillomania: What is it?

 Trichotillomania is a type of impulse control disorder that’s usually called a hair-pulling disorder.
-People who suffer from it suffer from an irresistible desire to pull hair out of their body areas like the scalp, eyebrows, eyelashes, and more.
+People who suffer from it experience an irresistible desire to pull hair out of their body areas like the scalp, eyebrows, eyelashes, and more.

 A person with Trichotillomania is conscious of its outcome and knows that it can cause them damage if they act impulsively.
 However, they still cannot stop doing it.